yukinogatari/TheOtherRoles-GM/README.md

 |----------|:-------------:|
 | Detective Spawn Chance | -
 | Anonymous Footprints | If set to true, all footprints will have the same color.
 Otherwise they will have the color of the respective player.
-| Footprint Intervall | The intervall between two footprints
+| Footprint Interval | The interval between two footprints
 | Footprint Duration | Sets how long the footprints remain visible.
 | Time Where Detective Reports Will Have Name | The amount of time that the Detective will have to report the body since death to get the killer's name.  |
 | Time Where Detective Reports Will Have Color Type| The amount of time that the Detective will have to report the body since death to get the killer's color type. |